-Assessing a candidate's dispositions within a professional preparation program is recognition that teaching and working with learners of all ages requires not only specific content knowledge and pedagogical skills, but positive attitudes about multiple dimensions of the profession.
-The School of Education has identified six dispositions - social justice and equity, collaboration, critical thinking, professional ethics, reflective teaching and learning, and life-long learning-and developed an assessment rubric.
+Education is a profession that has, at its core, certain dispositional attributes that must be acquired and developed.
+Teaching and working with learners of all ages requires not only specific content knowledge and pedagogical skills, but positive attitudes about multiple dimensions of the profession.
+The School of

+Education has identified six dispositions that must be evident in teacher candidates: social justice and equity, collaboration, critical thinking, professional ethics, reflective teaching and learning, and life-long learning.
+These dispositions have observable actions that will be assessed throughout the preparation program.
 For each dispositional element, there are three levels of performance - unacceptable, initial target, and advanced target.
 The description and rubric for the three levels of performance offer measurable behaviors and examples.